Thursday, December 05, 2024

 But what about the "old and reliable manuscript" to which Beza refers?
 I do not claim to have solved the riddle, but I will make a suggestion for a possible sequence of events.
 It is fortunate that the hand copy of his second edition from 1565, which Beza used during the preparation of the third edition (1582), has survived.
 There are only a few entries in the Apocalypse, but here in Revelation 16:5 Beza has underlined ὁ ὅσιος and written in the margin ὁ ἐσόμενος, i.e. his conjecture, but nothing more.
 A similar entry can be found in Revelation 1:4, where he has underlined τοῦ and noted in the margin "In vetusto c[odice] legatur θεοῦ", "In an old manuscript it says θεοῦ."
 The difference is that here it is already explicitly a manuscript was mentioned, although Beza, in characteristic fashion, does not care which manuscript is meant.
 What I now suspect - also a kind of conjecture - is the following: In Revelation 16:5, Beza added ὁ ἐσόμενος early on, not from a manuscript, perhaps not even as a conjecture, but as the reading he would have expected, according to the pattern described above.
 Later, let us say when preparing the third edition for printing itself, i.e. around 1582, he simply forgot where this ὁ ἐσόμενος came from, and, following the example of Revelation 1:4, assumed that it was the same "old and [now because he liked the reading] reliable manuscript".
 This alone can explain why Beza referred to a manuscript that in all probability never existed.

 Had Beza known that ὁ ἐσόμενος was actually nothing more than his own guess (or exegetical remark), he would probably never have included the reading in his text.
 There is a certain irony to the whole story.
-Be that as it may, one can see here again the co-expectation of heresy and its devastating effect.
+Be that as it may, one can see here again the expectation of coherence and its devastating effect.
 The case is well known because it plays a role in the ongoing discussion on the Internet about the King James Version and the Textus Receptus (comparable to that about Erasmus and the conclusion of the Apocalypse).
 "O Beza, why did you do that?" asks one person.
 A question to which, in my opinion, there is only one answer: so that future generations can be left with a clear, all too clear example of the historical contingency of the Textus Receptus.

 I tend to agree with Dr. Krans' analysis.
 The reading "θεοῦ" is a variant found in Stephanus' margin.
 We have good reason to believe that Beza had access to Stephanus' textual apparatus as it appears in the 1550 edition.
 It is also believed that Beza may have had access to a more detailed unpublished apparatus prepared by Henri Stephanus.